sofianedjerbi/BestViewDistance/README.md

 # Read this :
 #
 #
-# Version: 1.0 # Version of the config file.
+# Version: 1.1 # Version of the config file.
 DON'T TOUCH THIS
 # ViewDistance:
 #   Min: 4 # Min View Distance.
 Keep it above 4.
 #   Max: 16 # Max View Distance.
 Player can't get above 32.
 #   AFK : 3 # View Distance of "AFK" players.
 You can't assign a value less than 3.
 #   OnLogin: 4 # View Distance assigned on login.
 I advise you to set the same value as Min
+#   OnTeleport: 4 # View distance when the player teleport himself (I suggest you to keep this value between 3 and 8) Reduce bandwidth lags
+#   UnsetTeleportViewDelay: 5 # Delay in seconds to unset OnTeleport view when teleport.
 #   CalculationDelay: 1 # Delay between ASYNC calculations.
 Keep it above 1.
 NEED RESTART, DOES NOT AFFECT PERFORMANCES.
 #   SetViewDelay: 15 # Delay between applying calculations.
 Keep it above 5.
 A little number will make view distance change faster.
 NEED RESTART, AFFECT PERFORMANCES.
 # Performances: